Oslandia/geo3dfeatures/docs/pipeline.md

 optional parameters, we can provide some extra fields from the input dataset such as the raw RGB-color, the density, etc. with the `-c/--extra-columns` option.
 You can have `-c r g b` to include the RGB-color for instance.

+The feature extraction process is multi-threaded, and point features are written onto file system by chunks.
+One may control the writing chunk size with the `--chunksize` argument.

 We call the experiment "democli", for identifying it afterwards.
 If we do not give any name, the experiment takes the input file name (here, "geolithe-extract-10000").